Gear For Salmon Fishing: A List Of Everything You Need

 Eli from HBS Outdoors with a big king salmon caught on a spinner.
 Watch salmon being caught on YouTube.

-You also could use spinners and spoons, which might be the most popular lures to use for salmon and steelhead fishing.
-Crankbaits and plugs are also effective and commonly used salmon fishing tackle.
+I use spinners and spoons, which might be the most popular lures to use for salmon fishing.
+Crankbaits, plugs, and jigs are also effective and commonly used salmon fishing tackle.

 Baits For Salmon